Samuel L. Southard: Political life

 In 1829 Southard became New Jersey Attorney General, succeeding Theodore Frelinghuysen.
 In 1832, the state legislature elected him Governor over Peter D. Vroom by a vote of 40 to 24.
 In 1833, he was again elected to the U.S. Senate.
 During the next decade, he was a leader of the Whig Party and attained national prominence as chairman of the Committee on Naval Affairs.
 As President pro tempore of the Senate, he was first in the presidential line of succession after the death of William Henry Harrison and the accession of Vice President John Tyler to the presidency.

 Failing health forced Southard to resign from the Senate in 1842.
 He died in Fredericksburg, Virginia, on June 26, 1842.
 Southard was buried in Washington's Congressional Cemetery.

 Societies

 During the 1820s, Southard was a member of the prestigious society, Columbian Institute for the Promotion of Arts and Sciences, who counted among their members former presidents Andrew Jackson and John Quincy Adams and many prominent men of the day, including well-known representatives of the military, government service, medical and other professions.
 In 1839, he was elected to the American Philosophical Society.

 Legacy

 The destroyer USS Southard (DD-207), (later DMS-10), 1919–1946, was named in his honor.

 There is also a public park in Basking Ridge, New Jersey, named after him.
+There is also a street named after him in Key West, FL as well as Southard Street in Trenton, New Jersey.